SRI-CSL/yices2/doc/sphinx/source/api-types.rst

       Error in a term-exploration function.

-   Errors in parsing functions

    .. c:enum:: INVALID_TOKEN

-      Error in the lexer
+      Error in the lexer.

    .. c:enum:: SYNTAX_ERROR

-      Syntax error
+      Syntax error.

    .. c:enum:: UNDEFINED_TYPE_NAME

-      A name is not defined in the symbol table for types
+      A name is not defined in the symbol table for types.

    .. c:enum:: UNDEFINED_TERM_NAME

-      A name is not defined in the symbol table for terms
+      A name is not defined in the symbol table for terms.

    .. c:enum:: REDEFINED_TYPE_NAME

-      Attempt to redefine an existing type name
+      Attempt to redefine an existing type name.

    .. c:enum:: REDEFINED_TERM_NAME

-      Attempt to redefine an existing term name
+      Attempt to redefine an existing term name.

    .. c:enum:: DUPLICATE_NAME_IN_SCALAR

-      A scalar-type definition contains the same element name twice (or more)
+      A scalar-type definition contains the same element name twice (or more).

    .. c:enum:: DUPLICATE_VAR_NAME

-      Error in quantifiers or lambda term defition: the same variable name occurs twice or more
+      Error in quantifiers or lambda term defition: the same variable name occurs twice or more.

    .. c:enum:: INTEGER_OVERFLOW

-      Integer constant too large to be converted to a signed 32bit integer
+      Integer constant can't be converted to a signed 32bit integer.

    .. c:enum:: INTEGER_REQUIRED

-      Rational constant provided when an integer is expected
+      Rational constant provided when an integer is expected.

    .. c:enum:: RATIONAL_REQUIRED

-      Invalid argument: a rational constant is expected
+      Invalid argument: a rational constant is expected.

    .. c:enum:: SYMBOL_REQUIRED

-      Error in a definition or local declaration: a symbol is expected
+      Error in a definition or local declaration: a symbol is expected.

    .. c:enum:: TYPE_REQUIRED

-      Error in a definition or declaration: a type is expected
+      Error in a definition or declaration: a type is expected.

    .. c:enum:: NON_CONSTANT_DIVISOR

-      Attempt to divide by a non-constant arithmetic term
+      Attempt to divide by a non-constant arithmetic term.

    .. c:enum:: NEGATIVE_BVSIZE

-      Error while parsing ``(bitvector size)``: the size is negative
+      Error while parsing ``(bitvector size)``: the size is negative.

    .. c:enum:: INVALID_BVCONSTANT

-      Error while parsing ``(mk-bv size value)``: the vale is negative
+      Error while parsing ``(mk-bv size value)``: the vale is negative.

    .. c:enum:: TYPE_MISMATCH_IN_DEF

-      Error in a term definition: the term value does not have the declared type
+      Error in a term definition: the term value does not have the declared type.

    .. c:enum:: ARITH_ERROR

-      Error in an arithmetic operation: an argument is not an arithmetic term
+      Error in an arithmetic operation: an argument is not an arithmetic term.

    .. c:enum:: BVARITH_ERROR

-      Error in a bitvector operation: an argument is not a bitvector
+      Error in a bitvector operation: an argument is not a bitvector.

-   Errors in context operations

    .. c:enum:: CTX_FREE_VAR_IN_FORMULA

-      An assertion contains free variables
+      An assertion contains free variables.

    .. c:enum:: CTX_LOGIC_NOT_SUPPORTED

-      An assertion is not in a logic for which the context was configured
+      An assertion is not in a logic for which the context was configured.

    .. c:enum:: CTX_UF_NOT_SUPPORTED